 CAO application process - You will need 5 O6/H7 grades, to include a language (English, Irish or another language) and maths.

 If English is not your native language, you must show that your English level is of a suitable standard.
 For further information please contact a member of the Admissions Team.

-A Registration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
+An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
 The fees below relate to Year 1 fees only.

-Students wishing to pay for their fees monthly may avail of our direct debit scheme.
-Please download our Fee Payment Information document to review the payment plan schedule and how to apply.
+Students wishing to pay their fees monthly may avail of our direct debit scheme.
+Please view our Fees information page for more information and assistance.